cloudposse/docs/content/secrets-management/_index.md

 Keys should be rotated as often as possible or reasonable.
 The more frequently keys are rotated, the more the keys are devalued.

 # Audit Trails

-Mechanisms should exist to track back changes in